-The English started out with the traditional Roman celebration, but after the last of the Legions retreated, they marked New Years on the Annunciation, known locally as the Lady Day between 12th Century and the very late year of 1752, when the Kingdom finally adopted the new-fangled Gregorian Calendar which attempted to correct for the inexactitudes of the Julian Calendar.
+The English started out with the traditional Roman celebration, but after the last of the Legions retreated, they celebrated New Year’s on the Annunciation, known locally as the Lady Day between 12th Century and the very late year of 1752, when the Kingdom finally adopted the new-fangled Gregorian Calendar which attempted to correct for the inexactitudes of the Julian Calendar.

 The dates of the re-adoption of New Year’s celebrations on January 1 sometimes came before local authorities recognized the new calendar and sometimes, as in England, at the same time.

 1544 Holy Roman Empire (most of modern Germany, Austria and nearby duchies and principalities.)